 Numbers vary wildly by workload, so take these as rough guidance.
 Not promises!
 But here are some ballpark numbers, based on Go-to-Rust migrations I’ve helped with:

-- CPU usage: 20–60% reduction.
+go test -raceand reach production (data races, nil dereferences, missed error paths) just don’t compile in Rust.
+Oncall rotations are typically very boring after a Rust migration. - CPU usage: 20-40% improvement.
 Less dramatic than Python-to-Rust, because Go is already efficient.
 The wins come from no GC and tighter loops.

 - Memory: 30–50% reduction, mostly from the absence of GC overhead and a smaller runtime.